ncuesta/ncBootstrapMenuPlugin/Readme.md

 ## Usage

-Typical use will be including the `BootstrapMenu` calling the `bt_menu()` helper function with some optional arguments:
+Typical use will be including the `BootstrapMenu` calling the `ncbt_menu()` helper function with some optional arguments:

 ```php
 <?php use_helper('BootstrapMenu'); ?>